matt4530/quartermaster-docs/stage/README.md

 ┌─────────┬─────────────┬─────┬────────┬─────────┬──────┐
 │ (index) │    stage    │ add │ workOn │ success │ fail │
 ├─────────┼─────────────┼─────┼────────┼─────────┼──────┤
-│    0    │   'Cache'   │  5  │   5    │    4    │  1   │
+│    0    │ 'LRUCache'  │  5  │   5    │    4    │  1   │
 │    1    │ 'TimedLive' │  5  │   5    │    4    │  1   │
 └─────────┴─────────────┴─────┴────────┴─────────┴──────┘
 ```

 ### Prebuilt Techniques

-Some common techniques have been prebuilt using this framework for ease of use.
+You don't need to code your system up in the framework to use it.
+Quartermaster comes with a set of prebuilt techniques that are easily configured.
+If they don't cover all of your requirements, we've provided examples to help build your own techniques.

 - Caching
-  - Unbounded
-  - LRU
-  - Background Cache
-- Retry
+  - Unbounded: An unlimited size cache
+  - LRU: A fixed capacity cache, that evicts the least-recently-used elements.
+  - Background Cache: A cache which serves inbound requests strictly from cached data, and refreshes the requested data in the background.
-- Circuit Breaker pattern
+- Circuit Breaker Pattern:
-- Timeout
+- Retry: Attempt multiple times upon a failure.
+- Timeout: Limit how much time is being spent working on an event.

+Additionally, we've included some prebuilt stages to simulate the actual dependency (such as a database, another remote dependency, or even a 3rd party API) that is being called.

+- AvailableDependency: Responds immediately with some availability.
+- TimedDependency: Responds with some availability and latency distributions.

+Our [examples](docs/examples.md) show you many of these in action.

 ### Custom Statistics